 My daughter-in-law is a wonderful and prolific cook so I didn’t have to spend a lot of time in the kitchen while they were here, but it was handy to have help eating special treats when I decided to bake.
-These lemon scones are one example.
+These Lemon Poppy Seed Scones are one example.
 I love that you can mix, form, and freeze the dough ahead of time, which makes them ideal for serving overnight house guests.
 I also love using my homemade Greek yogurt (of course, you can use store-bought) in them which translates to higher protein and less fat than the sour cream or whipping cream more often called for in a traditional scone.

 You don’t have to cut them like I did in the picture below, but it’s one way to do it.
 If you don’t want to ice them, serve with lemon curd, softened butter, or your favorite jelly.